 - Traditional foods include fish, which is served at the end of the New Year’s meal and symbolizes abundance, and a sticky fruitcake called Neen Gow or Nian Gow.

-- Red decorations are everywhere, because the color red is considered to be one of the luckiest colors of all.
+- Red decorations are everywhere, because the colour red is considered to be one of the luckiest colours of all.
 Older family members use red envelopes to give gifts of cash to their younger relatives.

 - Shou Sui is the practice of staying up until midnight as a family to greet the new year.

 - During the Chinese New Year, people often greet each other by shouting “auspicious phrases” thought to bring luck, like “gōng xǐ fā cái,” which translates to “Congratulations and be prosperous.”
 Children sometimes use the following variant of this greeting when they are feeling cheeky: “gōng xǐ fā cái, hóng bāo ná lái.”
 That means “Congratulations and be prosperous, now give me a red envelope!”